YOUHO-H/Flow_Div_Matching/README.md

 To validate the efficacy and efficiency of the proposed FDM in enhancing FM across various bench-mark tasks, including
 ## Density estimation on synthetic 2D data
+In this experiment, we train FM and FDM for sampling 2D synthetic checkboard data. see the [subdirectory README](https://github.com/Utah-Math-Data-Science/Flow_Div_Matching/blob/main/flow_matching_2d_Synthetic_FDM/README.md).

 ## DNA sequence generation

 ## Trajectory sampling for dynamical systems
-In this experiment, we compare FDM against FM and DM from (Finzi et al., 2023) on the Lorenz and FitzHugh-Nagumo models (Farazmand & Sapsis, 2019); the [details](https://github.com/Utah-Math-Data-Science/Flow_Div_Matching/blob/main/Aligning-Flow-Div-User-Defined-Sampling/README.rst)
+In this experiment, we compare FDM against FM and DM from (Finzi et al., 2023) on the Lorenz and FitzHugh-Nagumo models (Farazmand & Sapsis, 2019); see the [subdirectory README](https://github.com/Utah-Math-Data-Science/Flow_Div_Matching/blob/main/Aligning-Flow-Div-User-Defined-Sampling/README.rst).

 ## Video prediction via latent FM